HaxeFoundation/code-cookbook/assets/content/cookbook/Other/ssl-socket-server.md

 Main.hx:37: waiting to accept...
 ```

-And then I connect from another terminal with a client that's a command line utility for testing ssl connections:
+Now connect from another terminal with a client that's a command line utility for testing ssl connections:

 ```
 > openssl s_client -connect foo.example.com:8000